 You can make some alterations to your home, provided certain conditions are met.
 If you wish to make improvements, you will need to tell us in detail what you wish to do and supply us with any relevant documentation, such as your contractor’s quotation, detailing exactly the work they propose to do.

 Typical alterations you must get approval for are:

 - Satellite dishes

 - Sheds/any garden structure

 - Installing a stairlift

 - Any alteration to the properties electrical system, e.g. an outdoor socket.

 We want you to enjoy living in one of our homes - so we won't say no to home alterations unless we have a good reason.

 If you don't get our written permission we may ask you to return the property to its original state.
 You'll have to pay for this work.
 If you do not do this, we may ask a court to give us an injunction to enter your home to remove the alterations and you will be charged for all costs we incur.

-Please “contact us” 01274 257777 or email us email@example.com first to discuss your plans.
-We'll ask for full details of what you'd like to do.
-We'll either give you permission subject to varying conditions or let you know why you can't make the changes.
+Please contact us on telephone 0330 175 9540 or email email@example.com first to discuss your plans.
+We'll ask for full details of what you'd like to do then either give you permission subject to certain conditions, or let you know why you can't make the changes.